bbykimchi/portfolio/tracklist/README.md

-# Tracklist — React + Spotify Web API
+# Tracklist: React + Spotify Web API

 > This is a snapshot to demonstrate how the app is built, taken from local at 2025-10-13.
 No changes have been made to the original code since the snapshot was taken.
 The live app is already deployed.